Slavery and Human Trafficking Statement 2024

 In the next year, we will:

-- begin the process of updating our standard purchasing terms to align with best practice, particularly in the areas of risk management and compliance (including on modern slavery)
+- advance the process of updating our standard purchasing terms to align with best practice, particularly in the areas of risk management and compliance (including on modern slavery); and